 Photo 2.1.
 Cryostat top-plate fittings 3.
-Liquid Nitrogen Pre-Cool IMPORTANT: Refer to the warning at the front of the manual before proceeding with cryogenic cooling of this cryostat.
+Liquid Nitrogen Pre-cool IMPORTANT: Refer to the warning at the front of the manual before proceeding with cryogenic cooling of this cryostat.
 A word about your vacuum pump The pressure in the cryostat should drop rapidly when filling with liquid nitrogen because some of the gas, mainly oxygen, begins to cryopump (condense onto the cold surfaces).
-The cryostat can remain attached to the pump during the pre-cool period if the pump you are using is an oil diffusion or turbomolecular type pump with a base pressure lower than 10-6mbar.
+The cryostat can remain attached to the pump during the pre-cool period if the pump you are using is an oil diffusion or turbomolecular type pump with a base pressure lower than 10^{-6} mbar.
 If you are only using a rotary pump, then the pressure in the cryostat will be lower during the pre-cool period than the pump is capable of generating, and the pump must therefore be detached immediately prior to cooling.
-The need to pre-cool with liquid nitrogen When a satisfactory pressure has been reached in the cryostat vacuum chamber, it is necessary to pre-cool the cryostat with liquid nitrogen before cooling with liquid helium.
+The need to pre-cool the central reservoir with liquid nitrogen When a satisfactory pressure has been reached in the cryostat vacuum chamber, it is necessary to pre-cool the cryostat with liquid nitrogen before cooling with liquid helium.
 This will reduce the amount of liquid helium used.
-The cryostat neck baffle assembly, photo 3.1, should be unscrewed and removed from the central port to enable liquid nitrogen to be poured into the reservoir, photos 2.1 and 3.2.
-For preference, transfer the liquid nitrogen directly from a pressurised liquid nitrogen storage Dewar which should take less than 10 minutes to complete.
-Alternatively, pour the liquid nitrogen using a bucket and a funnel, as depicted in photo 3.2.
+Fill both liquid nitrogen and liquid helium reservoirs with liquid nitrogen using the appropriate ports, photo 2.1.
+Liquid nitrogen need only be poured in through one of the three liquid nitrogen ports.
+The neck baffle assembly should be unscrewed and removed from the central liquid helium port to enable the liquid nitrogen cryogen to be poured into the liquid helium reservoir.
+For preference, transfer the liquid nitrogen directly from a pressurized liquid nitrogen storage Dewar which should take around 15 minutes to complete.
+Alternatively, pour the liquid nitrogen using a bucket and a funnel, as shown in photo 3.1, which may take in excess of an hour to complete.
 In this case, the funnel must be attached to a pipe which extends down into the neck and well into the reservoir itself.
-For a TK1810 cryostat a length of at least 180mm is needed.
+For a TK1813 cryostat a length of at least 200mm is needed.
 The pipe diameter should be about 6mm (1/4 inch) to allow both reasonable throughput and space outside of the pipe for boiling nitrogen gas to escape.
 Safety valves The top-plate fittings are shown in photo 2.1.
-The reservoir access port should always be fitted with the non-return valve to stop the condensation of moisture within the neck.
+The helium reservoir access port should always be fitted with the non-return valve to stop the condensation of moisture within the neck.
 This moisture could freeze and block the neck of the cryostat which in turn could lead to failure and damage.
 The cryostat neck baffle is shown in photo 3.2.
 The baffle incorporates an overpressure release valve.
 Should an ice blockage form in the central neck of the cryostat, gas will be unable to escape through the non-return valve.
-Such an event will cause the overpressure relief valve, located at the top of the baffle to open, thereby releasing pressure from the reservoir.
+Such an event will cause the overpressure relief valve, located at the top of the baffle, to open thereby releasing pressure from the inner reservoir.
+The pre-cool period The length of pre-cool period will determine the initial efficiency of use of liquid helium.
+For a TK1813 we recommend a minimum pre-cool of four hours, but it is often convenient to leave a cryostat overnight if, for example, it has been attached to a pump throughout the day.
+Larger cryostats (TK1840, TK1865 and TK1875) require a longer minimum pre-cool period because the additional gas cooled radiation shield is only weakly linked to the other temperature stages and therefore cools slowly.
+For these larger cryostats, a twelve hour minimum pre-cool period is recommended.